 Selecting an internship site is one of the most important decisions students make during their professional preparation.
 Most students find it helpful to discuss their options with their advisors well in advance of the actual search for a site.
 For additional assistance in choosing an internship or practicum site, students will receive an updated and approved site map/list via email link in the Fall and again in January, prior to the Internship Fair.
-Contact the CTSP Placement Coordinator at cpsyplacement@lclark.edu for more information.
+Contact the CTSP Placement Coordinator at ctspplacement@clark.edu for more information.

-Every year, an Internship Fair is held on campus to aid the process in seeking an internship.
-At this event, representatives from prospective sites are available for describing their sites and the opportunities available there.
-Contact cpsyplacement@lclark.edu for more information.
+Every year, an Internship Fair is held either online or on campus to aid the process in seeking an internship.
+At this event, representatives from prospective sites are available to describe their sites and the opportunities available there.
+Contact ctspplacement@lclark.edu for more information.